What Is A Mortgagor?

 Mortgagor Definition

 A mortgagor is a person who takes out a mortgage loan from a bank or financial institution.
-Typically, they will make a down payment on the property, though it’s not always required.
+Typically, the homeowner will make a down payment on the property, though it’s not always required.
 The rest of the purchase price is covered by a mortgage.

-Most people finance their purchase of real estate through a mortgage.
-The two main parties involved in this financial agreement are the mortgagor and the mortgagee.
+Most people finance their real estate purchase through a mortgage.
+This financial agreement involves two main parties, the mortgagor and the mortgagee.

 The mortgagor – often referred to as the borrower or client – borrows money to pay for a home.
-A mortgagee is an entity that lends the mortgagor money.
-The entity is typically referred to as the lender.
+A mortgagee is a bank, financial institution or other entity that provides the financing.
+This party is typically referred to as the lender.

 How Do Mortgages Work?

-A mortgage is a home loan that helps you purchase a property.
-The mortgagor is expected to put a specified amount down on a home, and the mortgage covers the rest of the cost of the property.
+A mortgage is a home loan that allows you to purchase a property.
+The mortgagor is generally expected to put a specified amount down on a home, and the mortgage covers the rest of the property’s cost.
 The minimum down payment is typically 3% – 5% of the total cost of the property.
-Some loans, including VA loans, don’t require a down payment.
+Some loans, including VA loans, which are backed by the U.S. Department of Veterans Affairs, don’t require a down payment.

-To qualify for a loan, you must prove that you will be able to pay back the remaining balance.
-A mortgagee will take several factors into consideration, including your:
+To qualify for a loan, you need to prove you can pay back the remaining balance.
+A mortgagee will consider several factors, including:

-• Credit score: Most mortgagees require a credit score of 580 or higher for FHA and VA loans.
+- Credit score: Most mortgagees require a credit score of 580 or higher to qualify for Federal Housing Administration and VA loans.
 Conventional loans typically require a 620 qualifying credit score.
-Your credit score is impacted by your credit history, including your credit accounts, ability to make on-time payments and more.
+Your credit score is impacted by your credit history, including your credit accounts and ability to make on-time payments.

-• Debt-to-income ratio: Your debt-to-income (DTI) ratio is the total amount of debt payments you are required to make every month compared to your monthly income.
+- Debt-to-income ratio: Your debt-to-income ratio is the total amount of debt you must pay every month compared to your monthly income.
 If you have a high DTI ratio, you may not qualify for higher loan amounts.

-• Income: You must be able to afford your mortgage payments.
+- Income: Your lender will check to be sure you can afford your mortgage payments.
 During underwriting, the mortgagee will assess your income, assets and the details of the real property to confirm your ability to pay back the loan.

 In exchange for the mortgage, the lender holds a lien on the mortgaged property as collateral.
 The mortgagor is expected to make regular payments on the loan until the property is paid off.
 The exchange of collateral for money is called a secured loan.